Meroje/documentation-en/source/release/chiba.2.rst

 * **Slideshow**: Refactoring configuration and organization.
 Widgets for displaying slideshow in front are manage by a formats config for better extendable.
 * **Blog/News and Comments**: Better clean-up of front-cache when a post or a comment is inserted, updated or deleted.

+.. versionadded:: Chiba 2.2

+* **Renderer**: The class Nos\Renderer_Date_Picker was factorized into Nos\Renderer_Datetime_Picker
+* **Media**: Media and folders deletions are manage by models, not by CRUD controller
+* **i18n**: In the i18n class, adding addPriorityDictionary and addPriorityMessages methods
+* **Tasks**: FuelPHP tasks have been adapted to Novius OS.
+Tasks namespace now depends on application namespaces allowing two tasks with similar names in many applications.
+             A related application, `novius_taskmanager <https://github.com/novius/novius_taskmanager>`__, has been implemented in order to allow tasks management and execution from an browser.
+* **Form**: Improve layout of the answer email.

 Deprecated
 ----------